-The Department of English, Linguistics, and Writing Studies newsletter, Reflections, contains stories by students who have been involved in civic engagement, including service-learning classes and as civically engaged scholars.
+The Department of English, Linguistics, and Writing Studies newsletter, Reflections, contains stories by students who have been involved in community-engaged learning, including community-engaged learning classes and as civically engaged scholars.
 It occasionally includes stories about service done by your instructors as well.

-Finding an Instructor in ELWS That Offers Civic Engagement Including Service-Learning Courses
+Finding an Instructor in ELWS That Offers Community-Engaged Learning

-Many instructors include some form of civic engagement as part of their course.
+Many instructors include some form of community-engaged learning as part of their course.
 It may be centered around the course itself such as ENGL 2460 Writing and Social Justice.
-Other instructors simply feel very strongly about community engagement and include it as part of their course.
+Other instructors simply feel very strongly about community-engaged learning and include it as part of their course.

-Instructors can officially designate their course as a service-learning course.
-Depending on the instructor, certain service-learning opportunities will be optional but encouraged.
-Instructors understand that due to work commitments or other circumstances not everyone can participate in service-learning during a semester.
-Some instructors, however, may require service-learning participation for the course.
+Instructors can officially designate their course as a community-engaged learning course.
+Depending on the instructor, certain community-engaged learning opportunities will be optional but encouraged.
+Instructors understand that due to work commitments or other circumstances not everyone can participate in community-engaged learning during a semester.
+Some instructors, however, may require community-engaged learning participation for the course.

-Officially designated service-learning courses are so noted in MySLCC when you register (see Fig. 1 below).
-Also, a list of the instructors that teach service-learning is available on the ELWS website.
-The Engaged Learning Office keeps a list of all designated service-learning courses.
+Officially designated community-engaged learning courses are so noted in MySLCC when you register (see Fig. 1 below).
+Also, a list of the instructors that teach community-engaged learning is available on the ELWS website.
+The Engaged Learning Office keeps a list of all designated community-engaged learning courses.

 Defining Service Opportunities